-A capital contribution for the Ravenscar House project has been included for 2020/21 and a provision in the following year.
+A capital contribution for the Ravenscar House project has been included for 2020/21.
 Operational budgets for the forecast opening in 2020/21 have not been included at this stage, however it is expected to be largely self-financing through ticketed entry, car parking revenue and other income.